Virtual Network Service Endpoints

-- Azure Cosmos DB: Generally available in all Azure public cloud regions.
+- Azure Cosmos DB: Generally available in all Azure regions.

-- Azure Key Vault: Generally available in all Azure public cloud regions.
+- Azure Key Vault: Generally available in all Azure regions.

-- Azure Service Bus: Generally available in all Azure public cloud regions.
+- Azure Service Bus: Generally available in all Azure regions.

-- Azure Event Hubs: Generally available in all Azure public cloud regions.
+- Azure Event Hubs: Generally available in all Azure regions.

 - Azure Data Lake Store Gen 1: Generally available in all Azure regions where ADLS Gen1 is available.

 For the most up-to-date notifications, check the Azure Virtual Network updates page.